Iran renews coronavirus warning as 'low risk' activities re-start

 IRNA reported government spokesman Ali Rabiei as saying on Saturday: “In case of a long-term shutdown, some 4 million people could be out of work ...
 Four million non-state employees face stoppage or reduction in activities, reduction of salaries and expulsion.”

-Writing by Parisa Hafezi; Additional reporting by Dubai newsroom; Editing by William Maclean and David Holmes
+Writing by Parisa Hafezi; Additional reporting by Dubai newsroom; Editing by William Maclean, David Holmes and James Drummond